 Are there set dates for expressing our interest?

 Yes.
-The next deadlines to submit your expression of interest form are: 1st May and 1st September.
-Six groups have been invited to progress bids following the first deadline on 1 Feb 2013
+The next deadline to submit your expression of interest form is 1st September.

 What happens after my group submits its expression of interest?